 While the 5p plastic bag tax has encouraged many of us to keep a reusable bag to hand, making sure you're prepared when it comes to Christmas shopping will reduce your plastic consumption (and save you a pound or two).

-8. Opt for soy candles
+8. Opt for natural Christmas candles

 Candles are certainly a big part of Christmas and whether you enjoy them as part of advent or simply to make a room feel cosy in the colder months, it's worth thinking about their impact on pollution levels, as well as your health.